 This canteen is an interesting shape and the use of lugs harks back to a prehistoric tradition.
 The painting meets all the criteria that mark Nampeyo’s mature style, but the design is busy and lacks motion.
 The pot is interesting and instructive but not compelling.

 2012-21 A+ Five hummingbird bowl

 So, OK: I love this pot.
 The bowl is well made, although the rim is casually finished.
 Of the Nampeyo pots in this collection, the painting on the interior of the pot is the least formal.
 The scene portrayed is playful and the composition of the design and the quality of the painting is similarly informal, even humorous.
-It’s probably all my romantic fantasy, but this presentation feels like I gain some insight into Nampeyo’s reported quiet and pleasant nature.
-The external glyphs are surprisingly sophisticated and complex.
-In today’s art market pots with perfect form and painting are highly valued, but I am more attracted to folk art and so this pot receives a very high rating.
+It’s probably all my romantic fantasy, but when contemplating this design I feel like I gain some insight into Nampeyo’s reported quiet and pleasant nature.
+In contrast, the external glyphs are sophisticated and complex.
+In today’s art market pots with perfect form and painting are highly valued, but I am more attracted to the folk art sensibility so beautifully expressed by this bowl.

 2013-03 B Vase with tapered body and flared neck, avian designs